prayagsportfolio/prayagsportfolio/README.md

 <ins>Hi there, I'm Prayag Bhatt!👋</ins>

-I am an experienced Product/Project Manager with a Master's in Engineering Management and a foundational background in Industrial and Electrical engineering.
-I bring 4 years of experience managing technical projects, driving data-backed strategies and leading cross-functional teams across manufacturing and technical domain.
+I am an experienced Product/Project Manager with a Master's in Engineering Management and a foundational background in Business Analytics and Industrial engineering.
+I bring 4 years of experience managing technical projects, driving data-backed strategies and leading cross-functional teams across technology and manufacturing domain.

 ### 🎓 Education
 * **MS in Engineering Management** @ Purdue University, IN